-When gathering the money you need to pay for college, it’s important to know the amount of federal financial aid that may be available to you.
+When gathering up the money to pay for college, it’s important to know the amount of Federal financial aid that may be available to you.
 Each year, grant amounts and student loan interest rates are subject to change.
-Here’s what you can expect for Academic Year 2020-2021.
+Here’s what you can expect for Academic Year 2022-2023:

 - The Federal Pell Grant: Available to students who qualify based on the level of their financial need as determined by Federal Student Aid, a division of the U.S. Department of Education.
-Beginning July 1, 2020, the maximum allowable Pell amount you may be able to receive for one year of college is $6,345, which is an increase over the maximum of $6,195 for Academic Year 2019-2020.
+Beginning July 1, 2022, the maximum allowable Pell amount you may be able to receive is $6,895, which is an increase over the current maximum amount of $6,495.

 - The Federal Work-Study Program: If your campus administers work-study funds, you may be able to sign up for a part-time job, either on-campus or an approved site off-campus, enabling you to earn money to pay for some of your college expenses.
 The maximum amount you can earn in the work-study program will be determined by your level of financial need.